Information for Parents

 If your student needs assistance with transitioning his or her mental health care to the UCC or an off-campus treatment provider(s), such as a counselor or psychiatrist, in the Greater New Orleans area, the student is requested to call the UCC at (504) 865-3835 as soon as possible to schedule a case management appointment.
 Additionally, if your student is in need of academic accommodations, please visit Loyola’s Office for Accessible Education for more information.

-Transition Year is a helpful online resource center that provides a wealth of information to students and parents about how to successfully navigate the college transition, especially as it relates to emotional well-being.
+The JED Foundation is a helpful online resource center that includes information to students and parents about how to successfully navigate the college transition, especially as it relates to emotional well-being.

 For a reference on how to assist your student with emotional difficulties, please read Helping Students in Distress: A Guide for Parents or Guardians.